 One of the hottest topics in Agile projects is whether Agile teams should estimate their work at all in an environment of short development cycles with a low margin of error.
 I have posted this question a couple of times to Agile teams and project managers to try and understand why this question is even asked.

-Although I heard many reasons for why estimating is a waste of time, I found one that exceeded them all.
-The fear of failure due to negative past experience.
+Although I heard many reasons why estimating is a waste of time, I found one that exceeded them all.
+The fear of failure due to negative past experiences.
 You see, many teams that start working in the Agile environment aren’t any better with Agile estimating (relative estimates) than they are with traditional estimating.
 I think this is the main reason for teams to reject the idea of estimating entirely.

-Collective problems increase the frustration of the team, who end up committing to the sprint without sufficient understanding of what they are supposed to build, what work actually needs to be done or how they are going to do it.
+Joint problems increase the frustration of the team, who end up committing to the sprint without sufficient understanding of what they are supposed to build, what work needs to be done or how they are going to do it.
 This, of course, leads to missed deliverables and teams that become frustrated with estimating.

 That said, giving up estimates is rarely an option as they provide the business with an idea of what deliverables they will get and when they will get it (roughly).

 My opinion is that you cannot give up estimating, as I have never seen a project succeed without it.
 The key is to help your teams understand the value and importance of their estimates and remove the joint problems that hold them back from really succeeding in the estimating process.